 As a team of people that take a lot of pride in our work, there’s intentionality behind everything we do here at Paperless Parts.
 But as a startup, if we want any chance at staying on track with our goals, we have to work smarter, not harder.
 That means not allowing “perfect” to get in the way of “better.”
-This mindset helps us consistently improve and grow at a much faster pace.
+This mindset helps us consistently improve and grow at a much faster pace to make quoting, simplified.

 As a Technical Implementation Specialist, I always keep this in mind when working with our customers.
 Adopting new software can feel overwhelming – many people come to us without any formal software in place and what they see as the “perfect” quoting system feels lightyears away.
 But when it comes to quoting, simplicity is key.
 In fact, over-engineering quotes often just leads to wasted time and lost jobs.